darshak4649/api-runner/README.md

 }
 ```

-Extracts values from the response JSON using dot-notation paths and stores them as variables for use in subsequent requests via `{{auth_token}}`.
+Extracts values from the response JSON using dot-notation paths and stores them as variables for use in subsequent requests via `{{user_id}}`.

 ---